Primary Navigation Mobile

 Whether you’re new to towing or an experienced hand, you need to make sure you stay on the right side of UK towing laws whenever you hitch up to one of the best tow cars and head out on the road.
 There’s actually quite a lot to think about, some of it quite nuanced and you could easily be caught out.

-In this guide, we’re going to look at UK towing laws, which cover everything from what kind of driving license you need to how you should load your trailer.
-We’ll cover what these laws mean in practice and how they affect how you should approach towing a trailer of any kind – anything from a small bike carrier to big caravan, to a hulking horsebox.
+In this guide, we’re going to look at UK towing laws, covering everything from what kind of driving licence you need to how you should load your trailer.
+We’ll cover what these laws mean in practice and how you should approach towing a trailer of any kind – anything from a small bike carrier, to a big caravan, to a hulking horsebox.
 We’ll also detail the sanctions you could face if you break any of the rules.

 11